iamd3vil/shelf/README.md

 A Good Symlinks Manager.

 An approach to manage symlinks that just works out of the box!
-No more wrangling with junk configs/systems to manage your dotfiles across multiple systems.
+No more fighting with junk configs/systems to manage your dotfiles across multiple systems.

 ## Usage